camu72/CMProject/ReadMe.txt

   Claudio Martín
   Arnaud Bouchez - http://blog.synopse.info

-CMProyect is an Open Source proyect for Lazarus, targeting Windows systems ( looking for contributors for other platforms ) for build ready to use desktop applications, in client or clientserver mode.
+CMProject is an Open Source project for Lazarus, targeting Windows systems ( looking for contributors for other platforms ) for build ready to use desktop applications, in client or clientserver mode.
 Including a server to be installed as a service when necessary, fully in tune with